 The CASA-1000 will not only accelerate energy transition in Asia through the utilisation of hydroelectricity, but will also provide an opportunity for Central Asian countries to collaborate on river basin management, which can have significant environmental and economic benefits.
-Cross-border trade of hydroelectricity can enhance regional integration, which can pave the way towards resolving historical challenges related to energy and water.
+Cross-border trade of hydroelectricity can enhance regional integration, which can pave the way towards the development of formal dispute resolution mechanisms that can resolve regional challenges related to energy and water.